Travels With My Aunt | 1972

 Then Hepburn dropped out of the cast (or was fired) and Maggie Smith came on board, with a performance so extravagantly OTT, it’s best appreciated from an adjacent cinema.
 Or possibly a neighbouring town.

 She plays the ‘liberating’ Aunt Augusta who opens up new horizons for dry old stick Henry Pulling (Alec McCowen).

 Not too far away, there's an even older pub.
-The money pick-up is not far away, at the Lamb and Flag, 33 Rose Street, a tiny alleyway off Garrick Street, Covent Garden.
-Built in 1623, it’s the oldest pub in Covent Garden, and a colourful past is reflected in its old name, The Bucket of Blood.
+The money pick-up is arranged in front of the Lamb and Flag, 33 Rose Street, a tiny alleyway off Garrick Street, Covent Garden.
+It’s the oldest pub in Covent Garden, and a colourful past is reflected in its old name, The Bucket of Blood.
 The first mention of a pub on this site is in 1772, when it was known as The Coopers Arms (it became the Lamb and Flag in 1833).
 Although the building's brickwork dates from the 50s, this conceals the early 18th century frame of a house, replacing an original built in 1638.

 The fabulous fin-de-siècle restaurant, where Augusta begins to get flashbacks to her youth, is Le Train Bleu, on the first floor of the Gare de Lyon, Paris (see it also in Luc Besson’s stylish Nikita).

 The desert scenes filmed at Cabo De Gata, Almeria in southern Spain.